back search

 4. Ultrasound timing

 Lastly, the timing of the ultrasound can affect the gestational age.
-If the ultrasound is done early in the pregnancy, the gestational age may be underestimated.
-If the ultrasound is done later in the pregnancy, the gestational age may be overestimated.
+If the ultrasound is done early in the pregnancy, the gestational age is usually accurate.
+However, if the ultrasound is done later in the pregnancy, the gestational age may be overestimated.

 You may also like: Why Is It Crucial To Get Sonography Done After Four Weeks Of Pregnancy?